Twin-width I: tractable FO model checking: The grid theorem for twin-width

 \subsection{Twin-width of matrices, digraphs, and binary structures}

 The \emph{red number} of a matrix is the maximum number of red entries taken over all rows and all columns.
 Given an ${n \times m}$ matrix $M$ and two columns $C_i$ and $C_j$, the \emph{contraction} of $C_i$ and $C_j$ is obtained by deleting $C_j$ and replacing every entry $m_{k,i}$ of $C_i$ by $r$ whenever $m_{k,i} \neq m_{k,j}$.
 The same contraction operation is defined for rows.
 A matrix $M$ has \emph{twin-width} at most~$k$ if one can perform a sequence of contractions starting from $M$ and ending in some ${1 \times 1}$ matrix in such a way that all matrices occurring in the process have red number at most~$k$.
 Note that when $M$ has twin-width at most~$k$, one can reorder its rows and columns in such a way that every contraction will identify consecutive rows or columns.
 The reordered matrix is then called \emph{$k$-twin-ordered}.
-The \emph{symmetric twin-width} of an $n \times n$ matrix $M$ is defined similarly, except that the contraction of rows $i$ and $j$ (resp.~columns $i$ and $j$) is immediately followed by the contraction of columns $i$ and $j$ (resp.~rows $i$ and $j$).
+The \emph{symmetric twin-width} of an $n \times n$ matrix $M$ is defined similarly, except that the contraction of rows $i$ and $j$ (resp.~columns $i$ and $j$) is immediately followed by the contraction of columns $i$ and $j$ (resp.~rows $i$ and $j$), and the new red number is only computed after the two contractions are performed.

 We can now extend the twin-width to digraphs, which in particular capture posets.
 Unsurprisingly the twin-width of a digraph is defined as the symmetric twin-width of its adjacency matrix; only we write the adjacency matrix in a specific way.
 Say, the vertices are labeled $v_1, \ldots, v_n$.
 If there is an arc $v_iv_j$ (but no arc $v_jv_i$), we place a 1 entry in the $i$-th row $j$-column of the matrix and a -1 entry in the $j$-th row $i$-th column.
 If there are two arcs $v_iv_j$ and $v_jv_i$, we place a 2 entry in both the $i$-th row $j$-column and $j$-th row $i$-th column.
 If there is no arc $v_iv_j$ nor $v_jv_i$, we place a 0 entry in both the $i$-th row $j$-column and $j$-th row $i$-th column.
 We then further extend twin-width to a binary structure $S$ with binary relations $E^1, \ldots, E^h$.
 When building the adjacency matrix, the entry at $v_i,v_j$ is now $(e_1, \ldots, e_h)$ where $e_p \in \{-1,0,1,2\}$ is chosen accordingly to the encoding of the ``digraph $E^p$''.
 Again the twin-width of a binary structure is the symmetric twin-width of the so-built adjacency matrix.